spawnmarvel/azure-ansibel/1-4-az-existing-windows-vm/readme.md

 ```

-## Ansible Execute a command in the remote shell
+## Ansible Execute a command in the remote shell, iis

 ansible.windows.win_shell module – Execute shell commands on target hosts